Entangling Quantum Memories via Heralded Photonic Bell Measurement: Tradeoffs for Non-Ideal Swaps

 \subsection{Problem Setup}

 We extend the analysis of the previous section by considering hardware and channel non-idealities which would be relevant for any practical entanglement swapping link - (1) excess noise in channel/detectors, (2) imperfect mode matching and (3) carrier level phase mismatch of the bosonic modes.
-The complete state descriptions with these detriments accounted for is elaborated in Appendix~\ref{app:detailed_state_deriv}.
+The complete state descriptions with these detriments accounted for is derived in Appendix~\ref{app:general_state}.
+We present the state descriptions in the logical and Bell basis, along with state metric evaluation for a few corner cases and results for asymmetric links in Appendix~\ref{app:detailed_state_deriv}.
 Our methodology for modeling these non-idealities are summarized below.

 \emph{Excess noise} --- Excess noise in the system can arise from background photons in the channel, electronic Johnson-Nyquist noise in detectors and detector dark clicks.
 All of these effects can be lumped into a single parameter, namely, the excess photons per mode, which we shall denote using the symbol $ P_d $ with a typical range $ P_d\in\left[0,1\right) $.
-For a non-zero $ P_d $ the final quantum state becomes mixed and has additional terms whose proportion in the total state are $ \mathcal{O}(P_d^k) $, where $ k\in \mathbb{Z}^+$.
+For a non-zero $ P_d $ the final quantum state becomes mixed and has additional terms whose proportion in the total state are of the { order of $P_d$, or higher}. { The excess photon rate can be determined as a product of $P_d$ (units: excess photons per mode) and inverse of the temporal length of a photonic mode (units: modes per second). }

 \emph{Imperfect mode matching } --- Mode matching is crucial for the photonic entanglement swap to function properly, as any analysis of the modes post-interference must not reveal the path or `which memory' information.
 Imperfect mode matching leads to inherent distinguishability of the interacting photons, which is detrimental to enatnaglement swapping.
 The effect of mode mismatch is compactly described by a visibility parameter $ \mathcal{V} \in[0,1]$, where $ \mathcal{V}=1 $ denotes perfect mode matching.
 This one number $\mathcal{V}$ can account for the total mode mismatch in the spatio-temporal-polarization mode of the photonic-qubit-bearing mode pairs emanating from the two memory sites, being interfered on the swapping beamsplitter.